DanArmstrong124/cook-book/README.md

 ## Testing

+To begin my testing, I created the application and would use 'Python3 app.py' to run a preview in the browser.
+To ensure that it was an up to date version I made the port public and ran the preview inside of an incognito window.

-I got my family and friends involved in testing the following, with the results below each test:
+After multiple tests we collated, I took them down and wrote them out in a simple format that others could understand.
+I then got my family and friends involved in testing the following, with the results below each test:

 1. Contact form:
     1. Go to the "Contact Us" page